meteor/react-tutorial/tutorial/simple-todos/04-update-and-remove.md

   ..
 ```

-Your app should looks like this:
+Your app should look like this:

 <img width="200px" src="/simple-todos/assets/step04-checkbox.png"/>